-Immediately after Hitler came to power, the social-democrats talked of the united front with the Communists, of the conclusion of a "nonaggression pact" with them, In reply to these manoeuvres, and in reply to the fact that the bureau of the Second International publicly expressed its readiness to enter into negotiations with the Comintern on united struggle, the Executive Committee of the Comintern, with a view to defeating this lying manoeuvre, instructed the Communist Parties to conclude fighting agreements with the social-democratic parties regarding the united front of struggle.
-In this statement the E.C.C.I. enumerated all the past acts of treachery committed by social-democracy and put forward two essential conditions for agreement to guarantee us against these agreements being utilised by the Second International against the interests of the working class.
+Immediately after Hitler came to power, the socialdemocrats talked of the united front with the Communists, of the conclusion of a "non-aggression pact" with them.
+In reply to these maneuvers, and in reply to the fact that the bureau of the Second International publicly expressed its readiness to enter into negotiations with the Comintern on united struggle, the Executive Committee of the Comintern, with a view to defeating this lying maneuver, instructed the Communist Parties to conclude fighting agreements with the Social-Democratic Parties regarding the united front of struggle.
+In this statement the E.C.C.I. enumerated all the past acts of treachery committed by social-democracy and put forward two essential conditions for agreement to guarantee us against the Second International's utilizing these agreements against the interests of the working class.